nrehush/minknet-tree-species/README.md

 # Tree species identification from drone-based, mobile and terrestrial LiDAR data using MinkNet

-This repository contains the scripts for training and infering a deep-learning based model for tree species identification from drone-based, mobile and terrestrial LiDAR data.
+This repository contains the scripts for training and inferring a deep-learning based model for tree species identification from drone-based, mobile and terrestrial LiDAR point clouds.
 This work has been done in the frame of the [3DForEcoTech data science competition](https://github.com/stefp/Tr3D_species).
 The algorithm was developed using [Minkowski Engine](https://github.com/NVIDIA/MinkowskiEngine), an auto-differentiation library for sparse tensors.
 The model weights can be found here: